 The Payment Standard is used to calculate the housing assistance payment for a family.
 In accordance with HUD regulation, and at the PHA's discretion, the Voucher Payment Standard amount is set by the PHA between 90 percent and 110 percent of the HUD published FMR.
 This is considered the basic range.
 The PHA reviews the appropriateness of the Payment Standard annually when the FMR is published.
-In determining whether a change is needed, the PHA will ensure that the Payment Standard is always within the range of 90 percent to 110 percent of the new FMR, unless an exception payment standard has been approved by HUD.
+In determining whether a change is needed, the PHA will ensure that the Payment Standard is always within the range of 90 percent to 110 percent of the new FMR, unless an exception payment standard has been adopted by the PHA.

-The PHA will establish a single voucher payment standard amount for each FMR area in the PHA jurisdiction.
+The PHA will establish at least one voucher payment standard amount for each FMR area in the PHA jurisdiction.
 For each FMR area, the PHA will establish payment standard amounts for each "unit size".

-The PHA may have a higher payment standard within the PHA's jurisdiction if needed to expand housing opportunities outside areas of minority or poverty concentration, as long as the payment standard is within the 90-110% of FMR range.
+The PHA may have a higher payment standard within the PHA's jurisdiction if needed to expand housing opportunities outside areas of minority or poverty concentration.